 - If you would like to add a little extra flavor and texture, use a pastry brush to brush milk over the tops of the biscuit batter and sprinkle with coarse sugar.
 Bake for 40-45 minutes, and serve with ice cream or whipped cream.

 There is a lot to consider when answering this question and because of that, I have created an entire post dedicated to answering it.
-To learn more about the best gluten free flours, be sure to check out the Ultimate Guide to the Best Gluten Free Flour.
+To learn more, be sure to check out the Ultimate Guide to the Best Gluten–Free Flour.

-The other drawback of Cup 4 Cup is the allergens it contains.
+Different flours work optimally in different types of baked goods.
+However, when making biscuits, I find Cup 4 Cup brand to work the best.
+The drawback of Cup 4 Cup is the allergens it contains.
 If you cannot have dairy or corn, King Arthur Measure-for-Measure seems to be a good runner up.

-The frozen fruit does not have to be thawed before baking.
+Either fresh and frozen blueberries may be used.
+Frozen fruit does not have to be thawed before baking.
 Take them straight from the freezer to your cobbler!

 You may want to consider adding a little extra cornstarch to the filling because there will be a slight increase in liquid as they thaw and bake.
 It’s important to keep in mind that because the berries are frozen, it may increase your bake time up 10 – 15 minutes.

-If the biscuits become cooked before the filling thickens, you may want to loosely tent foil over the top to prevent them from becoming overly browned.
+If the cobbler topping becomes cooked before the filling thickens, you may want to loosely tent foil over the top to prevent them from becoming overly browned.

-Cover fruit cobbler with foil and store at room temperature for up to 3 days.
-If you would like to keep your Gluten Free Blueberry Cobbler for longer, consider storing it in the fridge for up to one week.
+Cover leftovers with foil and store at room temperature for up to 3 days.
+If you would like to keep it longer, store in the fridge for up to one week.

 When you are ready to dig in, there are a couple of options.
-You can reheat your cobbler in the microwave, but the best way to reheat your cobbler and keep the texture is to heat it in the oven.
+You can reheat your cobbler in the microwave, but the best way to reheat it, and keep the texture, is to heat it in the oven.

 To do so, remove the cobbler from the fridge and allow it to come to room temperature.
 Once it’s ready, bake at 250 degrees F for about 20 minutes or until warmed through.
 You may want to loosely cover with foil to prevent the biscuits from becoming overcooked.